R35007/secondary-explorer-vscode-extension/README.md

 > If the Secondary Explorer view does not appear, reload the VS Code window or check your folder configuration in settings.

 - Ensure folder paths are valid and accessible.
+- If you have only one folder configured, you can choose to show the root folder node or just its children via the `secondaryExplorer.showSingleRootFolder` setting.
 - For issues, check the [Issues](https://github.com/R35007/secondary-explorer-vscode-extension/issues) page on GitHub.

 ---